 You are deep in thought when, without warning, your feet slip out from under you with a whoosh of air, and you land hard on an unforgiving surface.
-Slips and falls are the leading cause of emergency room visits in the U.S. Often, you wind up paying the bill for the lapse in attention that caused your injuries, but many times, somebody else should pay.
-Where the accident occurred and whether someone’s negligence led to the unsafe conditions that caused your fall are the determining factors for slip and fall liability.
-If you think you may have a case, your best strategy is consulting with slip and fall lawyers as soon as possible.
+These types of slips and falls are the leading cause of emergency room visits in the United States.
+Often, the injured individual winds up paying the bill for the lapse in attention that caused the injuries, but many times, somebody else should pay.
+Where the accident occurred and whether someone’s negligence led to the unsafe conditions that caused the fall are the determining factors for slip and fall liability.
+If you have been injured in a slip and fall accident, and you think you may have a case, your best strategy is to consult with a slip and fall lawyer as soon as possible.

 What to Do After a Slip and Fall

-Immediately after a slip and fall accident, you should get checked out at an emergency room or your doctor’s office.
+After suffering injuries due to a slip and fall accident, you should immediately get checked out at an emergency room or your doctor’s office.
 If your injuries are severe, this would naturally be your first thought, but if you feel okay, you might neglect this critical step.
 Resist the urge to shrug off your accident, and seek medical help.
-You may have injuries that are not readily apparent, especially if you bumped your head or twisted as you fell.
-You could be dealing with anything from a mild concussion to a spinal injury.
-You could go to bed feeling fine but wake up unable to move.
+You may have injuries that are not readily apparent, especially if you bumped your head or twisted as you fell, or you could be dealing with anything from a mild concussion to a spinal injury.
+In these situations, you could go to bed feeling fine but wake up unable to move.

 If you do decide to seek compensation from the party liable for your accident, having a medical record that lists your injuries can be an essential piece of evidence, either in settlement negotiations or a court of law.
-Therefore, for the sake of your health and your future financial solvency, see a doctor to find out the extent of your injuries and get the medical attention you need.
+Therefore, for the sake of your health and your future financial solvency, seeing a doctor to find out the extent of your injuries and getting the medical attention you need is essential.

-As soon as possible, you or your slip and fall lawyers should speak to the manager or property owner of the location where your accident occurred.
+In addition to seeking medical attention, you or your slip and fall lawyer should speak to the manager or property owner of the location where your accident occurred as soon as possible.
 For example, if you slipped on a spill in the grocery store, let the manager know what happened.
 If you fell on some ice outside a friend’s apartment, notify the office staff.
 This establishes a date and time for your accident and puts ownership on notice that you intend to follow up once you have had the chance to evaluate what happened.

-If possible, document the accident immediately afterward.
+Also, if possible, document the accident immediately afterward.
 If you are on your way to the hospital, ask a friend or your attorney to take care of this step.
-The documentation should include:
+The documentation should include